 No matter how careful we are or how many times we wash our hands, colds and flu do occur.
 While you can buy many commercial products to easy the symptoms, you may wish to make your own.
-Keeping a bit of natural diy vapor rub on hand, is a wise idea during any season.
-Avoid petroleum-based products.
+Keeping a bit of homemade diy vapor rub on hand, is a wise idea during any season.
+In this way you can avoid petroleum-based products.
 You can make your own natural vapor rub with beeswax and essential oils.

 I remember as a little girl the soothing sensation of my mom rubbing vapor rub on my chest.
 Yes, that little blue bottle and I have quite a history.
-It did help sooth my cough and sniffles.
+It did help soothe my cough and sniffles and relieve congestion.

 Commercial vapor rubs work well but they contain so many ingredients.
 Most of them have a petroleum base and many contain camphor.
 Camphor is a synthetic material made from mixing turpentine and menthol oil.

 If it killed you-I would have died long ago.
 But, that doesn’t mean that I would not rather have other natural soothing oils on my skin instead.

 Be very cautious when using any product like this on young children.
 Some folks make a kid version using half of the recommended essential oils in the recipe.
 However, I would always check with your doctor or health professional before using on the kids.

 Seriously, if there anything coconut oil is not good for?
 You can cook with it, use it in moisturizers and even make candles with coconut oil and beeswax .